top of page

 Finally, the third reason is this: 1 Corinthians 4:1 calls the pastor a "steward of the mysteries of God."
 That means God calls pastors to administer His sacraments according to the Lord’s command and desire alone.
 Pastors have been educated, examined, called by God through the congregation, and ordained in the Office of the Holy Ministry to carry out this task: To preach the Word of God and rightly administer the Sacraments.
 Who receives communion is part of the pastor's job.

 Some object and say, "Well, the pastor doesn't know my heart or what I believe."
 And that's exactly right.
-A pastor can’t look into your heart—This is exactly why he must hear your confession.
-The pastor's first task is to find out what the Bible says; his second, to find out what you say.
-If you agree with all of Scripture, then we’re in fellowship and can receive communion together.
-But since there’s a lot to talk about, conversations like this take time.
+A pastor can’t look into your heart—This is precisely why he must hear your confession.
+The pastor's first task is to find out what the Bible says; his second is to find out what you say.
+If you agree with all of Scripture, we’re in fellowship and can receive communion together.
+But since there’s a lot to discuss, conversations like this take time.

 bottom of page